monanadmin/scripts_CD-CT/docs/tutorial2-ideal-case.md

 - FCST=360, which is telling for how many hours we will run the simulation (15 days)
 - MESH=`$MESH`, which is the name of the mesh that will be used for the simulation (here `$MESH`varies depending on which group you're in)
 - RES=`$RES`, which is telling the minimum grid spacing in km used in this mesh (this also depends on your group)
+- REGIONAL=N, which is telling that we do not want a regional simulation (we want a global simulation)

 After setting these variables, just comment out the code line from STEP 1 in the code:
 ```